 Chrysanthemum coronarium L. (family Asteraceae; tribe Anthemideae; genus Chrysanthemum) is an aromatic heterocarpic winter annual 20-60 cm high with a straight, hairless and branched trunk; leaves are light green, and deeply lobate.
-The chorological type is Steno-Mediterranean, see Figure 5 (Pignatti 1982) (Meusel 1965).
+The chorological type is Steno-Mediterranean, see Figure 2 (Pignatti 1982) (Meusel 1965).

-It is usually found as weed in diverse crops, along roadsides, on field margins and on abandoned fields Figure 6.
+It is usually found as weed in diverse crops, along roadsides, on field margins and on abandoned fields (Figure 3).
 Although essentially Mediterranean this species is nowadays naturalized far beyond their 'native' range and since its abundance and persistence it was reported as invasive plant species (Cook 2011) (Schaefer 2011).
 In Sicily, his phytosociological association was described by earlier authors (Ferro 1980) (Brullo 1985) (Brullo 2001) (Ferro 2004).

-Figure 5 Chysanthemum coronarium distribution according to (Meusel 1965).
+Figure 2 Chrysanthemum coronarium distribution according to H. Meusel.
+Figure re-drawn from (Meusel 1965).